Motiva-AI/clj-sqs-extended/README.md

    Arguments:

-   aws-creds - A map of the following credential keys, used for interacting with SQS:
+   aws-config - A map of the following settings used for interacting with AWS SQS:
      access-key   - AWS access key ID
      secret-key   - AWS secret access key
-     sqs-endpoint - SQS queue endpoint - usually an HTTPS based URL region       - AWS region
+     endpoint-url - AWS endpoint (usually an HTTPS based URL) region       - AWS region

    queue-config - A map of the configuration for this queue
-     queue-url     - required: URL of the queue s3-bucket-arn - optional: ARN (or whatever URI needed to point to an existing S3, TBD what minimal setting we need to pass in here) num-handler-threads - optional: how many threads to run (defaults: 4) auto-delete   - optional: boolean, if true, immediately delete the message, if false, forward a `done` function and leave the
+     queue-name     - required: name of the queue s3-bucket-name - required: name of an existing S3 bucket) num-handler-threads - optional: how many threads to run (defaults: 4) auto-delete   - optional: boolean, if true, immediately delete the message, if false, forward a `done` function and leave the